k-nearest-neighbor/m-school/src/app/post/why-are-we-still-using-a-dated-gpt-4-benchmark-score/page.md

 nextjs:
   metadata:
     title: 'Why are we still using a dated GPT-4 benchmark score?'
+    description: Several sources are using a dated HumanEval benchmark score for GPT-4
+    # openGraph:
+    #   title: >
+    #     Why are we still using a dated GPT-4 benchmark score?
+    #   description: >
+    #     Several sources are using a dated HumanEval benchmark score for GPT-4
+    #   images:
+    #     - url: /todo
+    # twitter:
+    #   title: >
-    description: 'Why are we still using a dated GPT-4 benchmark score?'
+    #     Why are we still using a dated GPT-4 benchmark score?
+    #   description: >
+    #     Several sources are using a dated HumanEval benchmark score for GPT-4
+    #   images:
+    #     - url: /todo
+    #   card: 'summary_large_image'
+    #   creator: '@k_nearest'
 ---

 ## Appreciation